Coronary CT Angiography

 Who is this test recommended for?

 Coronary CTA may be appropriate for patients with atypical symptoms and an intermediate risk for coronary artery disease, those with inconclusive stress test results, or those who are considering cardiac catheterization.
 You should talk with your doctor to see if this test is right for you.

 The actual exam will only take 10-15 minutes.
 You will need to arrive at the hospital one hour prior to your scheduled appointment time.

 Yes, this exam does require certain preparations including drinking water, avoiding caffeine and exercise prior to your exam, and taking a Beta blocker to decrease your heart rate.
 You will receive a list of specific instructions prior to your exam.

 Some insurance companies, including Medicare, will cover this exam for certain symptomatic patients.
 Please call your specific insurance company for information.

 How long will it take for me to see the results of my exam?

-At your request, the radiologist will be available to review your images with you.
-A report will also be generated and sent to your primary care physician.
+A report will be generated and sent to your primary care physician to review with you.